TaylorMonacelli/openunison.github.io/docs/deployauth.md

 To stand up your identity provider, you'll need to use OpenUnison's saml2 metadata URL.
 The url is https://network.openunison_host/auth/forms/saml2_rp_metadata.jsp.
 For instance if your `network.openunison_host` is k8sou.domain.com the metadata URL will be `https://k8sou.domain.com/auth/forms/saml2_rp_metadata.jsp`.

+There is no client secret with SAML2, so you'll skip the `-s` parameter with the `ouctl` command.

 #### RBAC Bindings